brokedarius/Auto-Up/README.md

 Be sure to put all your text files in the presentation folder, you can change or remove the default _i suffix if you don't want to use it.

 In full-auto mode there is a batch text helper to generate templates after the torrent names you can simply use with a right click as well.
 They will contain prefilled templates, just add your categories, taglist and type your text presentation.
 You can change it and recompile it as well.
-That workflow is the fastest and allow the use of auto-complete in your text editor.
+That workflow is the fastest and allow the use of auto-complete in your text editor for tags.

 Category for EMP is always on line 1